 Furthermore, it follows from this observation that every node, as a component, is a super-graph (made up of finer sub-nodes) in itself.
 Indeed, it is always possible, and sometimes relevant, to subdivide a population node into individuals or groups (e.g., population stages, age-wise, sex-wise), and to emphasize their various actions, at various levels of organization.
 All these representations need to be useful for the question being addressed, though, as it is often pointless to subdivide a component into a new subgraph to achieve a more detailed representation of the system.
-This remains valid for a specific interaction which it is pointless to subdivide into several (pairwise) processes.
-Whenever it is relevant for the question being addressed to zoom in (“unfold”) and/or zoom out (“fold”) on part of the single graph under examination, it is possible to split nodes into sub-nodes connected to other nodes already present with distinct processes (Gaucherel, 2019; Montiglio et al., 2020).
+This remains valid for a specific interaction which it is pointless to subdivide into several (dyadic) processes.
+Whenever it is relevant for the question being addressed to zoom in (to “unfold”) and/or zoom out (“fold”) part of the single graph under examination, it is possible to split nodes into sub-nodes connected to other nodes already present with distinct processes (Gaucherel, 2019; Montiglio et al., 2020).
 Such a procedure obviously requires caution as it quickly encompasses distinct levels of organization (or scales) too.

 From graph to hypergraph

 In real systems, most variables are connected to many others, such as the aforementioned scientist who interacts with other scientists for the purpose of communication, with salads as food and with producers for shopping, through the processes of talking, eating and buying.
 Conversely, most processes involve many components (variables) simultaneously, such as the communication process requiring the scientist, potentially an organism under examination (the salad), and the audience.
 This observation remains valid for any subgraph and discipline such as, for example, a physicochemical graph of chemical reactions requiring reactants and catalyzers (Fontana & Buss, 1994; Cumming et al., 2014; Fages et al., 2018).
-For these reasons, most interactions are called non-dyadic (i.e., not reduced to pairwise interactions), a point that has been made recently for ecological networks too (Werner & Peacor, 2003; Golubski et al., 2016; Delmas et al., 2018).
+For these reasons, most interactions are called non-dyadic (i.e., not reduced to dyadic interactions), a point that has been made recently for ecological networks too (Werner & Peacor, 2003; Golubski et al., 2016; Delmas et al., 2018).
 In ecology and elsewhere, it may be that such non-dyadic interactions are the norm rather than the exception.
 This leads to complex ENs with a large number of complex interactions, which require appropriate concepts for disentangling them.
 Computer science has developed conceptual and technical tools to handle such non-dyadic interactions and compute their dynamic consequences.
-Known as hypergraphs, a number of associated tools have been developed to handle them (e.g., Reisig, 2013; Battiston et al., 2020).
+Known as hypergraphs, a number of associated tools have been developed to handle them (e.g., Reisig, 2013; Battiston et al., 2020), although they remain somewhat limited, especially for non-specialist practitioners, as compared to traditional dyadic graphs.